-Moving through the teen years into adulthood can be a challenging time for young people, as well as parents or carers.
+Moving through the childhood and teenage years into adulthood can be a challenging time for young people, as well as parents or carers.
 It can be hard to know when to offer support and when to step back.

 You're not alone if you're concerned or anxious about: